MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started-azure-devops-project.md

 1. Under your build pipeline name, select **History**.
 You see an audit trail of your recent changes for the build.
 Azure Pipelines keeps track of any changes made to the build pipeline, and allows you to compare versions.

 1. Select **Triggers**.
 The Azure DevOps Project automatically created a CI trigger, and every commit to the repository initiates a new build.
-You can optionally choose to include or exclude branches from the CI process.
+You can optionally choose to include or exclude branches from the CI pipeline.

 1. Select **Retention**.
 Based on your scenario, you can specify policies to keep or remove a certain number of builds.

-1. Select **Build and Release**, then choose **Releases**.
+1. Select **Pipelines**, then choose **Releases**.
 The Azure DevOps Project created an Azure Pipelines release pipeline to manage deployments to Azure.

 1. On the left-hand side of the browser, select the **ellipsis** next to your release pipeline, then choose **Edit**.

-1. The release pipeline contains a **pipeline**, which defines the release process.
+1. The release pipeline contains a **pipeline**, which defines the release pipeline.
 Under **Artifacts**, select **Drop**.
 The build pipeline you examined in the previous steps produces the output used for the artifact.

 1. To the right-hand side of the **Drop** icon, select the **Continuous deployment trigger**.
 This release pipeline has an enabled CD trigger, which executes a deployment every time there is a new build artifact available.
 Optionally, you can disable the trigger, so your deployments require manual execution.

 1. On the left-hand side of the browser, select **Tasks**.
-The tasks are the activities your deployment process performs.
+The tasks are the activities your deployment pipeline performs.
 In this example, a task was created to deploy to **Azure App service**.

 1. On the right-hand side of the browser, select **View releases**.
 This view shows a history of releases.